kevinEobrien/gitFlowDrill3/README.md

 Kevin- task 4: Remove a file other than index.html.

 Ross- task 4: Both partners add a css file and link to an html file.

+Kevin- task 5: Create a new HTML file.
+Link to it from index.html